CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Experiments

 \subsection{Evaluation Metrics}

-We evaluate pairwise conditional fidelity for size, shape, and position by taking the $L_1$-norm between the target moments and the sample moments.
-We further measure morphological quality metrics that compare the distribution of real and synthetic anatomy in morphological vector space \cite{kadry2024probing}.
-To embed each anatomy within morphological space, we concatenate the masses, centroids, and eigenvalues of the normalized covariance matrix for all 10 anatomical labels.
-We specifically use morphological variants of improved precision and recall, as well as the Fréchet distance (FD) \cite{kynkaanniemi2019improved,kadry2024probing}.
-Lastly, we leverage the pointcloud-based metrics used in 3D shape-generation literature \cite{yang2019pointflow}, consisting of minimum matching distance (MMD), coverage (COV) and 1-nearest neighbor accuracy (1-NNA).
-Distances between pointclouds are computed as the Earth Mover's Distance (EMD).
+We evaluate pairwise conditional fidelity for size, shape, and position by taking the $L_1$-norm between the target and sample moments, averaging over all relevant substructures.
+We measure morphological quality metrics by comparing the distribution of real and synthetic anatomy in morphological feature space \citep{kadry2024probing}.
+To embed each label map, we consider all 10 tissues as substructures and concatenate, over all substructures, the masses, centroids, and eigenvalues of the normalized covariance matrices.
+We specifically use morphological variants of improved precision and recall, as well as the Fréchet distance (FD) \citep{kynkaanniemi2019improved,kadry2024probing}.
+Lastly, we leverage pointcloud-based metrics to assess 3D shape \citep{yang2019pointflow}, such as minimum matching distance (MMD), coverage (COV), and 1-nearest neighbor accuracy (1-NNA).
+Distances between pointclouds are computed with Earth Mover's Distance (EMD).
 Further details can be found in \cref{appdx:experimental_details}.